All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I eat enough protein when I have no appetite?

-Liquid meals are essential.
+Liquid meals are important.
 Protein shakes, bone broth with collagen, Greek yogurt smoothies, and casein puddings are easier to consume than solid food when appetite is suppressed.
 Set meal alarms and treat eating as a scheduled task during cutting.

 Will I rebound when I stop?